abhishekDubey2/redux-example/README.md

-# redux-example
+# redux-example.
-Created with CodeSandbox
+#Created with CodeSandbox.
-redux example fith static data, data stored in reducer file
+#redux example with static data, data stored in reducer file